-This product is built up of one plain vanilla option.
-The section on plain vanilla options of Chapter 1/c..entitled "5 Basic Products" of "K&H Treasury Handbook of Market Risk Management" also applies to this product.
+This product is built up of one single plain vanilla option.
+The section on plain vanilla options of Chapter I/c. entitled "5 Basic Products" of "K&H Treasury Handbook of Market Risk Management" also applies to this product.

 connection between options and forward deals